Russian Authentism: Etymology and definition

 The term "Authentism" derives from the Latin word authenticus, meaning "authentic, self-made, self-consistent", "consistent with one's own true nature".
 The adherents prefer not to qualify Russian Authentism as a "religion", but rather as a philosophical "worldview" and a psychological practice, a system of ideas which covers everything from healthy lifestyle to all the aspects of human life.
-Its purpose is to lead an individual to reach the state of "authenticity", which is realised when one discovers that he is not merely a cultural being but an immortal spirit with a divine nature, a spark of God — thus, "authenticity" corresponds to the concept of "godmanhood".
+Its purpose is to lead an individual to reach the state of "authenticity", which is realised when one discovers that he is not merely a cultural being but an immortal spirit with a divine nature, a spark of God—thus, "authenticity" corresponds to the concept of "godmanhood".
 The alternative name of the movement, "Russian Vedism", was defined by Sergey P. Semyonov as expressing the "original experience of ascent in the spirit of the Russian people at the end of the Soviet era".
 Russian Authentism is institutionalised into the psychological order of the Thesaurus Union; the non-professional adepts of Authentism are known as "Authentists" (аутентисты), while the professional psychologists who are members of the Thesaurus Union are called "Thesaurites".
 The Latin word thesaurus, meaning "treasure", refers to the Russians as the custodians of the idea of the genealogical connection between humanity, reality and God.

 The scholar Igor Popov defined Russian Authentism as a synthesis of Slavic paganism, Russian cosmism and psychoanalysis.
-The scholar Vadim Alekseyev defined the movement as a synthesis of "religious ideas of the East and the West with the personal religious experience of the founder", and as an "eclectic religious system" in which Slavic paganism and Semyonov's own ideas are mixed — by Semyonov's own admission — with Vladimir Solovyov's thought, Carl Jung's theory of the archetypes, Sri Aurobindo's integral yoga, and meditation techniques.
+The scholar Vadim Alekseyev defined the movement as a synthesis of "religious ideas of the East and the West with the personal religious experience of the founder", and as an "eclectic religious system" in which Slavic paganism and Semyonov's own ideas are mixed—by Semyonov's own admission—with Vladimir Solovyov's thought, Carl Jung's theory of the archetypes, Sri Aurobindo's integral yoga, and meditation techniques.
 Other influences in Russian Authentism are Nikolay Berdyaev, Fyodor Dostoyevsky and Pierre Teilhard de Chardin.
-Such versatility makes Russian Authentism appealing for a wide range of people from different backgrounds: the semblance of scientificness appeals to former atheists; elements from Eastern thought are accessible to people who already practised yoga; the concept of godmanhood is familiar to those who have an acquaintaince with broader Russian religious philosophy; the "Perunic" severity and quasi-militarism of the Thesaurus Union and the political ideas of the doctrine make the movement appealing to young nationalists; lastly, the methods of health improvement are attractive for the elderly.
+Such versatility makes Russian Authentism appealing for a wide range of people from different backgrounds: the semblance of scientificness appeals to former atheists; elements from Eastern thought are accessible to people who already practised yoga; the concept of godmanhood is familiar to those who have an acquaintance with broader Russian religious philosophy; the "Perunic" severity and quasi-militarism of the Thesaurus Union and the political ideas of the doctrine make the movement appealing to young nationalists; lastly, the methods of health improvement are attractive for the elderly.
 The scholar Alexey V. Gaidukov found that Russian Authentism is a complex philosophical system applicable to different fields of thought and practice; it is "difficult for the uninitiated" and distinguished by a precisely defined attitude towards other religions.
 The purpose of the movement as a whole is the construction of a civilisation of godmen, through personal improvement and active participation in the transformation of society.